ADHD and Appetite: Tips for Kids | Diet for ADHD | The Nourished Child

 When children receive ADHD treatment, they often start on medications to reduce their impulsivity and improve attention during their time in school.

-While there are a myriad of medication options for ADHD, some of them carry side effects.
+While there are a myriad of medication options for ADHD, some carry the common side effect of stimulant medications, including reduced appetite, abdominal pain, and/or headaches.

-Some studies indicate 30% of children experience reduced appetite on methylphenidate products (Concerta, Ritalin, Focalin, etc) and amphetamine products (Adderall, Vyvanse, etc).
+Some studies indicate up to 30% of children experience reduced appetite on methylphenidate products (Concerta, Ritalin, Focalin, etc) and amphetamine products (Adderall, Vyvanse, etc).
+Fifteen percent of children on atomoxetine (Strattera, Intuniv) experience no appetite.

 Other research suggests up to 60% of children on medications experience loss of appetite, while 40% report abdominal pain, and 20% complain of headaches.